 In contrast to Wakka, who the game in some ways presents as a ‘Big Brother’ figure, Tidus is much more intelligent and measured in his responses.
 Wakka’s religious fanaticism almost makes him root against the Al-Bhed and the Crusaders (because of the sacrilegious use of Machina), even though Yuna’s life really depended on their success.

 Lulu does hint at the fact that perhaps Wakka blames his younger brother Chapu’s death on the use of Machines, and the Al-Bhed.
 Still, he lacks some sensibilities that Tidus possess in spades.

-One of the beautiful things about Tidus the character, is his genuine affection towards Yuna, which makes his obliviousness to Yuna’s final fate during much of the game’s run time, much more heartbreaking than it already is.
-He keeps the fact that Sin is Jecht a secret from Yuna in order to protect her, but Yuna keeps her goal which is to sacrifice her life in order to defeat Sin a secret from him as well.
+One of the beautiful things about Tidus, the character, is his genuine affection towards Yuna, which made his obliviousness to Yuna’s final fate, during much of the game’s run time, much more heartbreaking than it already was.
+He kept the fact that Sin is Jecht a secret from Yuna in order to protect her, but Yuna kept her goal, which was to sacrifice her life in order to defeat Sin, a secret from him as well.

 I hadn’t really laughed like that in a long time.
 It was only later that I realized… The only one really laughing then…was me.
 Laughing must have been the only thing keeping them going.- Tidus narrated in one of his reflections on how life had been before he learned the truth about Yuna’s dark destiny.

 Tidus, unlike other FF protagonists, is always trying to rationalize the situation.
 Even the hatred for his father (which borders in a very thin line with love), he himself analyzes and managed to come to grips with it by mid game.

 A lot of his resentment towards his father had a root in his mother’s own love for Jecht, and well, Jecht wasn’t really the ideal father figure either, as he was immature, had problems with alcohol, and generally mistreated young Tidus as a result of some of these issues.